Adult Education and General Education Development (GED)

 College for Kids and Teens: MCC serves as a community leader offering relevant summer courses, programs and camps which include STEM, Arts, Trades, Wellness and Business.

 These value-added community services can quickly evolve in response to the changing conditions, needs and demands of the citizens we serve within the four county area we serve.

 MCC’s English as a Second Language program offers both credit and noncredit learning options for students who need to develop their English language proficiency.
 Both credit and noncredit classes are offered to provide a sequenced program of instruction.

 Students who enter the ESL program are required to complete assessment testing to determine appropriate placement into the sequence of courses.
 To register for assessment testing for credit ESL classes, students should call Student Services.

 Additional information concerning noncredit ESL instruction can be obtained by calling the Adult Education office at 531-622-4060.
-Information about credit ESL courses can be obtained from any Student Services or the office of the dean of English, English as a Second Language, and Reading at 531-622-2366.
+Information about credit ESL courses can be obtained from any Student Services office or the office of the dean of Academic Success at 531-622-2387.

 Internship/Co-Op Work Experience

 MCC’s Internship/Cooperative Education program places students in working and learning environments for on-the-job training in their particular field of study before graduation.
 Students are placed with business, industry, or social services agencies.